eoduniyi/hyperSpec.gsoc2020/blog/introduction.md

 [A Short Introduction to Spectroscopy:
-_Notes on Information, Energy, Matter, and Light_
+_Notes on Information, Energy, Matter, & Light_
 _By Erick O. Oduniyi_]()

 ---